Banco della Piazza di Rialto: Historiographical debate about a medieval "Bank of Venice"

-Several 19th century authors described a "Bank of Venice" formed in the 12th century, calling it Europe's first national bank and an innovator of non-redeemable debt-based money.
+Several 19th-century authors described a "Bank of Venice" formed in the 12th century, calling it Europe's first national bank and an innovator of non-redeemable debt-based money.
 Archival research has duly corrected these accounts, distinguishing between the Republic's financing offices, the business of its private bankers, and the much later Banco della Piazza di Rialto, the Republic's first actual public bank.
-According to the misrepresentation, the Republic collected a prestito in 1157 or 1171 to support its trade wars against the Byzantine Empire.
+According to the misrepresentation, the Republic collected an emergency loan (prestito) in 1157 or 1171 to support its trade wars against the Byzantine Empire.
 When the Byzantine–Venetian war of 1171 ended in a disastrous defeat, the Republic was ruined and Doge Vitale II Michiel was assassinated.
 With no means of repaying the loan, the Republic promptly converted it to a perpetual annuity (or in some accounts, offered lenders nothing at all).
 The legend claims that citizens adopted this imaginary money, finding it more convenient than coins, and the Chamber of Loans became the public bank.

-Henry Dunning Macleod's Theory and Practice of Banking (1856) called the story a "great current delusion," while at the same time arguing that the Monti were important forerunners of deposit banking.
+Henry Dunning Macleod's Theory and Practice of Banking (1856) called the story a "great current delusion," while at the same time arguing that the Republic's transferable debt was an important forerunner of deposit banking.
 Sidney Dean's History of Banking (1884) collected several descriptions of the supposed early bank.
 It noted that researchers had been unable to find documentation of the bank as described, but dismissed this as an oversight of the Venetians.
 Charles F. Dunbar emphasized the weakness of the legend in 1892.
 He presented recently published archives as evidence that private deposit bankers operated in Venice by 1318 and were its only bankers until 1584.
-He made no mention of the activities of the Grain Office, which were examined only later.